PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 This document is an attempt to describe the various kinds of payment channels that are possible in Bitcoin with today's technology.
 It is a top-to-bottom description of the payment channel and covers:

 - the operation of the channel including the opening (*anchor*) transaction, the commitment states and the channel closing conditions
-- the order and exchange of transactions for commitment state changes
+- the order and exchange of messages for commitment state changes
 - the full locking (*scriptPubKey*) and unlocking (*scriptSig*) scripts for all transactions

 The reader is assumed to have a knowledge of the format of bitcoin transactions and transaction outputs, the concept of pay-to-[witness-]script-hash and the workings of opcodes and the Script language.
 No prior knowledge of payment channels is assumed.